luand-ace/Jupyter-notebook-labs/README.md

-This are my little Jupyte Notebook labs and practices
+This are my little Jupyter Notebook labs and practices